Felony DWI Attorney In Houston

 If you are facing possible felony charges for drunk driving in TX, contact our Houston felony DWI lawyer!
 Call us at (713) 364-9913.

-Third Offense DWI and Aggravating Factors in TX
+Third Offense DWI & Aggravating Factors in TX

-While most first and second convictions are prosecuted as misdemeanors, under other circumstances a DWI can be prosecuted as a felony.
-For example, driving while intoxicated with a child passenger younger than 15 years of age is a state jail felony.
+While most first and second DWI convictions are prosecuted as misdemeanors, there are certain circumstances where a DWI will be prosecuted as a felony.
+For example, operating a vehicle while intoxicated with a child passenger younger than 15 years of age is a state jail felony.
+In these cases, it is critical to work with a felony DWI attorney Houston defendants trust to understand and defend against the severe penalties imposed by Texas law.

 Intoxication Assault in TX